Prashanth96-pr/Calculator-application-with-Flask/README.md

 http://Webcalculator-env.eba-ykwj3pap.us-east-1.elasticbeanstalk.com/

-this is a small web calculator application created using Python flask framework and deployed in AWS
+this is a small web calculator application created using Python flask framework and deployed in AWS(Elastic Beanstalk)

 https://flaskdemo-api.herokuapp.com/